j-miet/lan-server/README.md

 > Script API can't perform further type validations, it only sees string values.
 The script itself should perform safety checks if necessary (more on this later).

-In this case, each input field should accept a free input so all of them will use type "text".
+In this case, each input field should accept a free input so all of them will use type `"text"`.
 Each arg is also required in order to run the script so set the 4. value as `1` which corresponds to boolean true.

 Thus ScriptField becomes like this: